titola/neuropa/README.md

 absorbed by tongue and palate.
 The noise in the room seems produced by a rotative movement.

+On February 23 2021, about midnight: aggressive attack with high energy level.
+My body is blocked for more than 30 seconds but I manage to control the breath.

 I often feel a tickle to the nose.
 Sometimes I perceive for a few seconds a smell that remembers the ozone (end of 2018, beginning of 2019) or the exhaust (end of 2019, beginning of 2020).
 My closed room